-Being hard to die, Cancer often crosses this barrier by lowering the levels of Activina B, the ALK7 receptor alone or both.
-In fact, the researchers tried to inhibit ALK7 altogether and Cancer spread.
+Being hard to die, Cancer often crosses this barrier lowering by itself levels of Activin B, the ALK7 receptor, or both.
+In fact, researchers tried to inhibit ALK7 altogether and cancer spread.

-'This study reinforces the notion that apoptosis is an important barrier to tumor genesis, and that tumor avoidance of this mechanism is its most important ability to produce lethal effects,' says Douglas Hanahan, author of the study.
+“This study reinforces the notion that apoptosis is an important barrier to tumor genesis, and that tumor evasion of this mechanism represents its most important ability to produce lethal effects,” says Douglas Hanahan, author of the study.

 Plus: the team found that high levels of ALK7 in humans are linked to (even long) periods of remission.

-"Understanding the behavior of the tumor, and what precautions it has in jumping all the safety systems of our body is a huge step towards victory over this pathology," another coauthor echoes him, Iacovos Michael.
+“Understanding the behavior of the tumor, and what precautions it has in overriding all the safety systems of our body is a huge step forward towards defeating this pathology,” another coauthor echoes him, Iacovos Michael.

-Acting on metastases is one of the new, promising anticancer strategies, and Activin B isn't the only protein in scientists' sights.
-Research focuses on proteins capable of carrying cancer cells from one part of the body to another, and others involved in the whole process.
+Acting on metastases is one of the new, promising anticancer strategies, and Activin B it's not the only protein in the sights of scientists.
+Research yes focus on proteins capable of transporting tumor cells from one side to side of the body, and others involved in the whole process.

-Some scholars speculate that stopping metastasis is even more important than destroying the cancer itself.
+Some scholars hypothesize that blocking metastases is even more important than destroying the cancer itself.
 It could be the decisive intuition.

 The research was published in the scientific journal Developmental Cell.